doxeylab/metannotateScripts/README.md

 MetAnnotate can be found here http://metannotate.uwaterloo.ca/ and here https://bitbucket.org/doxeylab/metannotate

-Some basic R scripts are below:
+Some basic R commands are below:

 <h3>Loading and processing output files</h3>